jasonmpittman/python-chases-monkey/chapter-03/python-wakes-up.md

 We also learned how to pass **parameters** to a function.
 Parameters are values we want to use *within* the function but originate from outside of the function.
 We have to provide these when we *call* or use the function.
 So, given **Example 1**, we might call the function like `slither(1, 1)`.

-Next, we have somewhat of a two-for-one: the entirey of line 1 is a **signature** and we have the function name.
+Next, we have somewhat of a two-for-one: we have the function **name** and the entirey of line one is a **signature**.
+The name is close to arbitrary.
+In earlier versions of Python, we were stuck with letters and numbers with underscores.
+However, in modern Python we can use just about any legal character.
+The construct elements on the right of the name add detail, kind of like an operational suffix.
+The two are so intertwined we always define functions using parentheses and we always call functions likewise.

 Lastly, we experienced a new operator here, `+=`.
 We read this as, *increase the value of the left variable by the value on the right*.
+Python has the standard **operators** we would expect a programming language to possess.
+Rather than memorize a list, I think we'd better served by just using them.
+Worse case, we can find them by asking simple but precise questions such as *how do I add to integers in Python* and we'll find `x = 1; y = 1; x + y = 2`.

+Those five constructs collectively define a **function**.
+Technically, the same is true for a **method** but we'll get to that in a little bit.
+In the meantime, there are two types of functions we should know since the difference is largely based on implementation, not discrete elements.

 #### Pure
-Sometimes develop functions that do not modify the values passed through parameters, does not produce an effect such as using `print()` to display output.
+Sometimes develop functions that do not modify the values passed through parameters, does not produce an effect.
+If we pass the same parameter twice, the function does the same thing twice.
+Exercise caution here as these functions can have a `return` statement.
+Think of a **function** as such `strlen()`.
 Such a function can be called **pure**.

 #### Modifiers
 More commonly, we develop functions that modify values passed as parameters.
 These are referred to as **modifiers** or *modifying functions*.
+As a clear difference compared to **pure** functions, think of something like `time(today)`.
+Normally, the dead giveaway that we need a **modifier** function is when we want to modify an object which is passed as a parameter but the calling code maintains a reference so changes inside the function are manifested outside as well.

+#### Waking the python
+Certainly, we could wake our python using **functions**.
+However, we'd be stuck either in a simple procedural programming context or, at best, forcing object-oriented program constructs into procedural framework.
+Neither is desirable if you want to get to a place where a python is awake and maybe chasing a monkey.
+For that, we need **methods**.
+Fortunately, everything we've learned so far carries forward.

 ### Methods
 Let's look at an example before we dive into technical details.
 In comparing **Example 1** above and **Example 2** below, what would can we assert as differences?